stappersg/vBook/src/reference/plugins.md

 ## Recommandation

+### Plugin directory

-A plugin should be placed in a `plugins` directory in your configuration.
+A plugin should be accessible in a `plugins` directory in your configuration.

 ```diff
 /etc/vsmtp